hb-github/CodeSamples/nodejs/README.md

 Express js based node application for the API with MongoDB database.

 ### Directory layout
+ * click on ```server``` folder, you will find the sub folders as per below information.
+ * click on each folder to have access of module wise related files for the API.

     .server
     ├── api                   # contains api code for cpanel and front-web